cdk-dev/cdk-training-email/README.md

 In a series of emails, we will guide you through the process of building advanced CDK apps.

 This workshop is a continuation of the AWS CDK workshop.
-The official CDK workshop introduces and touches on a lot of topics, but leaves you after you create a Serverless CDK app.
-It's hard to do the jump to more complex applications without pointers and ideas on what to do next.
+The official CDK workshop introduces and touches on a lot of topics, but it's hard to do the jump to more complex applications without pointers and ideas on what to do next.

 ### Scenario: